 1. Why do I want a break?

 There are several reasons why you’d want to temporarily place your career on hold (or leave your job) and take a break.
-What is your personal reason?
+(Even though you’re never really on a career “break”.
+Even time away will help grow your career.
+Learn more here!)

 Take real time considering this question, this isn’t a decision to make quickly.
 Once you land on your reason, say it aloud with conviction!
 The importance of your reason, and the emotional connection to it, will help you answer all other questions that come next!